SebastianGau/text-summarizer-api/README.md

 }
 ```

-Afterwards, you can run your python code very easily with varying arguments:
+After defining the functions, you can run your python code very easily with varying arguments:

 ```powershell
 PS C:\Users\GauSe\Desktop> invokefunc 1,2